xsoophx/Kymatik/README.md

 ## 3. Stretching / compressing audio files

-Kymatik enables the extension or reduction of audio file durations.
-However, this currently affects the pitch of the audio file.
-Efforts are underway to develop a pitch correction feature that will permit the alteration of audio file lengths without impacting their pitch.
-This functionality is particularly valuable for beat synchronization in remixes or modifying the pace of a track.
+Kymatik allows you to change the length of audio files, either by extending or shortening them.
+However, this currently affects the pitch of the audio.
+Efforts are underway to develop a pitch correction feature that will allow you to change the length of an audio file without affecting its pitch.
+This feature will be especially useful for syncing beats in remixes or adjusting the tempo of a track.

 # Upcoming Features 🚧

-I'm excited about the roadmap ahead and are actively working on expanding Kymatik's capabilities.
+I'm (more or less) actively working on expanding Kymatik's capabilities.
 Some of the features currently in development include:

 ### 1. Expanding FFT Analysis: